Skip to main content

 1. Log in to TapData Platform.

-2. In the left navigation panel, click Connections.
+2. In the left navigation bar, click Connections.

-4. In the pop-up dialog, select PostgreSQL.
+4. In the pop-up dialog box, search for and select PostgreSQL.

-PostgreSQL Connection Example
+PostgreSQl Connection Example

-• Connection Information Settings
+• Connection Settings

-• Connection name: Fill in a unique name that has business significance.
+• Name: Enter a unique name that has business significance.

-• Port: The service port of database.
+• Port: Database service port.

 • Schema: Schema name.

-• User: The database username.
+• User: Database username.

-• Advanced settings
+• Advanced Settings

-• Contain table: The default option is All, which includes all tables.
+• Contain Table: The default option is All, which includes all tables.
 Alternatively, you can select Custom and manually specify the desired tables by separating their names with commas (,).

-• Exclude tables: Once the switch is enabled, you have the option to specify tables to be excluded.
+• Exclude Tables: Once the switch is enabled, you have the option to specify tables to be excluded.
 You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.

-• Agent settings: Defaults to Platform automatic allocation, you can also manually specify an agent.
+• Agent Settings: Defaults to Platform automatic allocation, you can also manually specify an agent.

-• Model load time: If there are less than 10,000 models in the data source, their information will be updated every hour.
+• Model Load Time: If there are less than 10,000 models in the data source, their schema will be updated every hour.
 But if the number of models exceeds 10,000, the refresh will take place daily at the time you have specified.

-6. Click Connection Test, and when passed, click Save.
+6. Click Test, and after passing the test, click Save.

 tip

-If the connection test fails, follow the prompts on the page to fix it.
+If the connection test fails, please follow the prompts on the page to make the necessary corrections.

 -- Check if there is any information with slot_name=tapdata